Francesco160999/P2DB/README.md

 Other examples:
  > es.
 RSA512#TEXT#MSG
  - RSA512 mean that is RSA encripted
- - TEXT mean that the body is a plain text (as described before, RSA encipted)
+ - TEXT mean that the body is a plain text (as described before, RSA encripted)
- - MSG is an additinal aribtrary infomarion
+ - MSG is an additinal aribtrary infomation